astronomyk/SimCADO/SimCADO/simcado/docs/source/user_docs/Home.rst

 Changing simulation parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :func:`.run` also takes any :doc:`configuration keywords <Keywords>` as parameters for running the simulation.
-For example, the default exposure time for the simulation is 60 seconds, however this can be increased of decreased by using the keyword `OBS_EXPTIME` (and/or combining it with `OBS_NDIT`).
-A stacked 6x 10 minute observation sequence would look like:
+The :func:`.run` also takes any :doc:`configuration keywords <Keywords>` as
+parameters for running the simulation.
+For example, the default exposure time
+for the simulation is 60 seconds, however this can be increased of decreased by
+using the keyword `OBS_EXPTIME` (and/or combining it with `OBS_NDIT`).
+A stacked
+6x 10 minute observation sequence would look like:

     >>> simcado.run(src, filename="my_first_sim.fits", OBS_EXPTIME=600, OBS_NDIT=6)

 That's it.
-Of course SimCADO can also go in the other direction, providing many more levels of complexity, but for that the reader is directed to the examples pages and/or the :doc:`API/simcado` documentation
+Of course SimCADO can also go in the other direction, providing many
+more levels of complexity, but for that the reader is directed to the examples
+pages and/or the :doc:`../reference/simcado` documentation

 SimCADO building blocks
 -----------------------
-For a brief explanation of how SimCADO works and which classes are relevant, please see either the :doc:`GettingStarted` or :doc:`SimCADO in depth <./deep_stuff/SimCADO>` section.
+For a brief explanation of how SimCADO works and which classes are relevant,
+please see either the :doc:`GettingStarted` or :doc:`SimCADO in depth
+<DeepStuff>` section.

 Bugs and Issues
 ---------------

 We freely admit that there may still be several bugs that we have not found.
 If you come across an buggy part of SimCADO, *please please* tell us.
+We can't
-We can't make SimCADO better if we don't know about things.
+ make SimCADO better if we don't know about things.

-The preferable option is to open an issue on our Github page: `gastronomyk/SimCADO/issues`_, or you can contact either one of us directly.
+The preferable option is to open an issue on our Github page:
+`gastronomyk/SimCADO/issues`_, or you can contact either one of us directly.

 .. _gastronomyk/SimCADO/issues: https://github.com/gastronomyk/SimCADO/issues,